alexeicolin/javelin/README.md

-This guide shows how to install Debian on a USB drive and boot Javelin directly from it, using the stock kernel and module binaries from the original firmware.
+This guide shows how to install Debian on a USB drive and boot Javelin directly from it, using either the stock kernel and module binaries from the original firmware or a customized kernel built from the source released by Patriot.

 Intro
 -----